 Register interest on Openreach’s website, where information can also be viewed on their other broadband services.

-NOTE: This is an updated and revised version of an earlier post on Broadband progress and plans.
+This is a revised version of an earlier post on Broadband progress and plans.

 Discover more from A GREEN VIEW for Wiveliscombe and Upper Tone